IronLanguages/ironpython3/README.md

 IronPython 3 targets Python 3, including the re-organized standard library, Unicode strings, and all of the other new features.

+## Code of Conduct
+This project has adopted the code of conduct defined by the Contributor Covenant to clarify expected behavior in our community.
+For more information see the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).

 ## Installation
 Builds of IronPython 3 are not yet provided.